This post contains affiliate links.

 - Preheat the oven to 400 F and lightly grease a parchment lined baking sheet with coconut oil

-- Add the shredded veggies to a mixing bowl and thoroughly combine
+- Add the shredded veggies, coconut flour, and tapioca starch to a mixing bowl and thoroughly combine

-- Add in the coconut flour, coconut oil, tapioca starch and seasonings, and combine
+- Next, add in the coconut oil and seasonings, and combine

 - For the gelatin egg, add the water to a small sauce pot and slowly pour over the gelatin

 - Allow it to bloom over 2-3 minutes

 - Place the pot on the stove and turn in on low heat

 - Slowly melt the the gelatin (this will take just a few minutes) and remove from heat